dhis2-metadata/LMIS_STK/docs/lmis_stk-installation.md

-# Hepatitis Installation Guide { #hep-agg-installation }
+# LMIS Installation Guide { #lmis-stk-installation }

-This document includes an installation guide for the Hepatitis package.
+This document includes an installation guide for the LMIS package.

 System default language: English